 Armando Almeida is responsible for the protection of the Neblina Reserve, works with the Forest Guards to carry out essential wildlife monitoring and tracking activities, and works with Sonja to co-ordinate and manage land purchase.

-Co-founder and board member of Corporación Bosques de Zapallar, our project partner for Parque El Boldo, Chile.
-She is widely responsible for promoting and managing the reserve.
+Co-founder of Corporación Bosques de Zapallar, our project partner for Parque El Boldo, Chile.
+She was part of the board of Directors for over 10 years She is widely responsible for promoting and managing the reserve.

 Miguel is the project and native plant nurseries coordinator for the Dry Forest Project in Peru.

 Chilean author and photographer.
 Carolina manages Rainforest Concern's conservation projects in Chile.
 She liases with our project partners in Chile and communicates the projects to a wider audience.

 Director of Ecuadorian law firm Bustamante Holguín Abogados, Mauricio is Rainforest Concern's lawyer and legal representative in Ecuador, and brings his many years of experience and commitment across many aspects of law.